Gabriel7618/echochamber/README.md

 The classifier uses [Groq](https://groq.com/) to query LLMs.

 Do `pip install groq`
-Follow `https://console.groq.com/keys` to create a free account and get an API key
+Follow [Groq key](https://console.groq.com/keys) to create a free account and get an API key

 The backend uses NewsAPI to source some articles.